minimino1/librepods/README.md

 Accessibility settings like customizing transparency mode (amplification, balance, tone, conversation boost, and ambient noise reduction), and loud sound reduction can be configured.

-All hearing aid customizations can be done from Android, including setting the audiogram result.
+All hearing aid customizations can be done from Android (linux soon), including setting the audiogram result.
 The app doesn't provide a way to take a hearing test because it requires much more precision.
 It is much better to use an already available audiogram result.

-To enable these features, enable App Settings -> `act as Apple Device`.

 #### A few notes